 The car I got, would be shared by 5 people.
 Yes, 5 unknown people, sharing a car for 5 hours.
 It was so interesting!
 There were 2 couples (love, always getting on my way) and me.
 If anyone else knows a driver called Spartacus, just let me know because it must be my new friend.

 Arriving in Budapest the first impression I got it is from a joyous city full of life and monumental!
 What a surprise!

-With tips from friends we discovered the city day by day, pub to pub.
-Hats of to Szimpla Kert pub, and to a very charming and romantic pub called Spinoza Cafe with an old sir (around his 70yo!) playing piano magically!
+With tips from friends, we discovered the city day by day, pub to pub.
+Hats of to Szimpla Kert pub, and to a very charming and romantic pub called Spinoza Cafe with an old sir (around his 70yo!) playing the piano magically!
 He just never got tired.
 We stood there all night in a romantic mood and his magic hands made this moment memorable!

 Buda offers us all the beauty from Gelert Hill, with a breathtaking view capable to leave everyone wordless.